Apply Now

 DETAILS

 The laboratory course enhances and reinforces material taught didactically in CVS 220.
 Students learn scanning techniques in the laboratory on real-time ultrasound equipment.
-Correlation of theory to practice is measured through attendance, scanning assignments and competency exams over the course of the semester.
+Correlation of theory to practice is measured through attendance, scanning assignments and proficiency exams over the course of the semester.
 Students learn how to perform all 2D images of an echocardiogram, color and Doppler.
 By the end of the lab course, the student is able to perform all components of a complete echocardiogram.

 Prerequisites: HPS 100, DMS 140, DMS 206, DMS 209, SCI 206, CVS 111